hyperlane-xyz/hips/HIP-1.md

 - In optimistic models, signature verification is done _before_ calling `ISM.accept()`
 - In zk-based native verification models, the signatures being verified are not specific to Hyperlane

-Rather than include a parameter that only some `ISMs` make use of, we propose that, when needed, this parameter be included within `_data`, just as any other piece of `ISM` specific off-chain data would be.
+Rather than include a parameter that only some `ISMs` make use of, we propose that, when needed, this parameter be included within `_metadata`, just as any other piece of `ISM` specific off-chain metadata would be.

 ### **Backwards Compatibility**